icune/betsson/README.md

 - [Rxjs](https://github.com/ReactiveX/rxjs)
 - [Sass](http://sass-lang.com/)

-You may use any 3rd party libraries which can facilitates your development.
+You may use any 3rd party libraries which can facilitate your development.

 #### Extra Credit

 - Filter by Genre.
 - Apply [Redux](http://redux.js.org/) application state management to your application.
-You may use any 3rd party libraries which can facilitates your development.
+You may use any 3rd party libraries which can facilitate your development.
 - Unit tests.
 - Polished design.
 - Responsive design.